lyndsey-ferguson/fastlane-plugin-test_center/README.md

 `test_result` bundles are particularly useful because they contain screenshots of the UI when a UI test fails so you can review what was actually there compared to what you expected.

+#### Invocation based tests

+If your tests are invocation based like [Kiwi](https://github.com/kiwi-bdd/Kiwi) you need to set `:invocation_based_tests` to handle these tests, because unlike `XCTest`s the list of tests cannot be deterimned before running and also you can't try an exact test (The reruns run the whole file where the test failed).

 <details>
     <summary>Example Code (expand to view):</summary>
 <!-- multi_scan examples: begin -->